nkoster/bulkmailer/README.md

 └── index.html
 ```

-An image tag inside index.html in the included example looks like this:
+An image tag inside index.html, as in the included example, looks like this:

 ```
 <body>